TotallyReal/posters/posters.md

 <details>
 <summary> This is the title</summary>

- 1. this is one
+ 1. this is one (inside collapsible)
- 2. this is two
+ 2. this is two (inside collapsible)

-- bullet 1
+- bullet 1 (inside collapsible)
-- bullet 2
+- bullet 2 (inside collapsible)
 </details>

  1. this is one